Relintai/pandemonium_engine_docs/03_usage/13_platform/javascript/01_customizing_html5_shell.md

-As shown by the example above, it is mostly a regular HTML document, with few placeholders which needs to be replaced during export, an html `&lt;canvas&gt;` element, and some simple JavaScript code that calls the :js:class:`Engine` class.
+As shown by the example above, it is mostly a regular HTML document, with few placeholders which needs to be replaced during export, an html `&lt;canvas&gt;` element, and some simple JavaScript code that calls the `Engine` class.

 The only required placeholders are:

 - `$PANDEMONIUM_URL`:
-  The name of the main JavaScript file, which provides the :js:class:`Engine` class required to start the engine and that must be included in the HTML as a `&lt;script&gt;`.
+  The name of the main JavaScript file, which provides the `Engine` class required to start the engine and that must be included in the HTML as a `&lt;script&gt;`.
   The name is generated from the *Export Path* during the export process.
 - `$PANDEMONIUM_CONFIG`:
   A JavaScript object, containing the export options and can be later overridden.
-  See :js:attr:`EngineConfig` for the full list of overrides.
+  See `EngineConfig` for the full list of overrides.

 The following optional placeholders will enable some extra features in your custom HTML template.

 - `$PANDEMONIUM_PROJECT_NAME`:
   The project name as defined in the Project Settings.
 It is a good idea to use it as a `&lt;title&gt;` in your template.
 - `$PANDEMONIUM_HEAD_INCLUDE`:
   A custom string to include in the HTML document just before the end of the `&lt;head&gt;` tag.
 It is customized in the export options under the *Html / Head Include* section.
 While you fully